This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 CDs & Mirrors

 I once saw a DIY birdbath decorated in a broken mirror mosaic.
 It certainly looked flashy but there certainly wouldn’t be any birds visiting.
-Aside from not being fans of sudden movement, they’re not fond of flashing light either.
+Aside from not being fans of sudden movement, they’re not fond of flashing lights either.
 I think that lady accidentally found a way to keep birds out of the garden.

 Keeping that in mind, tie old CDs by a string in your fruit trees, bushes, or elsewhere in your garden.
 Their reflective surfaces will flash as they move in the breeze, scaring birds away.
 It’s more difficult to move these about once tied in, but some people say that leaving them in one place works just fine.

 The sudden sound and movement of windchimes can scare birds too.
 If you’re going to use them, make sure to put them out in the garden rather than just on the porch.
 If you can find some made out of shiny metal, even better.